4190 City Avenue

 The internship is accredited by the Commission on Accreditation of the American Psychological Association, having received initial accreditation for seven years in August 2014 (the maximum at the time).
 It is a member of the Association of Postdoctoral and Psychology Internship Centers (APPIC) and uses the National Matching Service program to select interns in the annual match.
 The program’s next accreditation site visit was originally scheduled for 2021, but due to the COVID-19 pandemic, site visits were delayed.
-The new projected site visit cycle is Fall 2022/Winter 2023 [September 2022-March 2023].
+The new projected site visit cycle is spring/summer 2023.
 The Office of Program Consultation & Accreditation has affirmed that the site visit cycle shift will not impact accreditation status.

 For general information about APA accreditation or specific information about the accreditation status of the internship at the PCOM Center for Brief Therapy, please contact: